coderefinery/git-intro/content/reference.md

    As a verb on GitHub: Making a copy of a repository linked to the original.
 It is easy to send changes to the original

+issue
+   Within a web repository like Github, discussion of a topic, for example a problem or improvement suggestion.
+These are a property of the web platform and not of the Git program itself.

 pull request
    A GitHub concept: change proposal.
 A proposal to merge one branch into another.
 Usually used to contribute code back to